Macrometacorp/docs/docs/photoniq/p3/p3-metrics.md

 title: P3 Metrics
 ---

-PhotonIQ Performance Proxy (P3) offers a comprehensive suite of metrics designed to provide insights into both the performance improvements and operational status of your web optimization efforts.
-These metrics help you understand how effectively P3 enhances your website's speed, reliability, and user experience.
+PhotonIQ Performance Proxy (P3) offers a comprehensive suite of metrics designed to provide insights into no of requests coming in, no of optimized pages and no of optimized requests.
+It also provides an insight into how much time it takes for P3 to analyze and validate the optimizations before applying to it.
+It also tells us that how requests have failed and how many are successful .

 These metrics collectively give you a detailed view of the operational efficiency, performance impact, and optimization success of P3, enabling technical teams to make informed decisions and continuously refine their web performance strategies.
 This page provides a detailed list of key metrics provided by P3.